 The ultimate quick meal in a Viennese household is to whack a couple of frankfurters into a pot of hot water, then down the results with a bit of bread and a dollop of mustard or ketchup.

-- Austrian equivalent of the US Wiener (or Vienna) sausage
+- Austrian equivalent of the US wiener (or Vienna) sausage

-- Available at sausage stands across the city
+- Available at sausage stands across the city and every grocery store

 - See also: Guide to Vienna sausages